Lloyds Lifetime Mortgages

 The Basics of Lloyds Lifetime Mortgages in 2025

-Equity release is a financial solution designed to help people aged 55 and over access some of the wealth tied up in their home.
+A lifetime mortgage is a financial solution that helps people aged 55 and over access some of the wealth tied up in their home.
 It can provide money for better lifestyle choices in later life, such as travel, renovations, or support for loved ones, and can serve as a flexible downsizing alternative for those who wish to stay in their current home.
-The most common form is a lifetime mortgage, which is a mortgage secured against your home while you retain ownership.
+The most common form is a lifetime mortgage, a mortgage secured against your home that allows you to retain ownership.

 Many plans offer inheritance protection to ensure some of the home’s value is preserved for your family.
 In addition, features such as No early repayment charges and the option for releasing equity without repayments give you control and peace of mind.
 Each application is based on individual circumstances, including age, property value, and health.
 It’s essential to review the full eligibility details before proceeding.